trans-travel/trans-travel/us/nd.md

 # USA - North Dakota

 North Dakota has several negative laws towards trans people.
+Among these is a legal definition of sex that may be used to restrict the rights of trans people visiting North Dakota.

-However, these laws are, thus far, fairly restricted and do not apply to most trans people in most situations, although government employees are entitled to misgender trans people under the law.
+Government employees are entitled to misgender trans people under the law.

 North Dakota does criminalizes trans care for children which may have an impact on child custody.